 - Ask for help or support, if they need it.

-When children learn to do these things for themselves, they will have come a long way in the maturing process.
+When children learn to do these things for themselves, they will have come a long way in the maturing process and in developing a helpful habit of thought.
 Be prepared, one conversation is not going to solve this.
 You will need to repeatedly talk through the importance of their thoughts and having a positive attitude toward work.
 I sometimes wondered if any of these talks were getting through to my kids, but as they started high school I began to hear them repeating the talks we had had with them, to their friends.
 Be patient.
 Be persistent.
 The habit of training their thoughts will serve your children well for their entire lives!

 If you enjoyed this article here are some more practical helps.